 Welcome to our detailed guide on all things crescent rolls.
 Find out what crescent roll dough is, how to make a homemade version, how to shape them and more!
-Plus we have 105 crescent roll recipes, all broken down into easy-to-follow categories: Crescent Roll Appetizers, Dinners, Desserts, Breakfast and Rings.
+Plus we have all the crescent roll recipes you can imagine: Crescent Roll Appetizers, Dinners, Desserts, Breakfasts and Rings.
 These are the best crescent roll hacks to an easy meal!

 Crescent dough is made very similarly to how you’d make regular bread dough.
 The difference comes in when you spread softened butter over rolled-out dough, fold it several times, roll it again, fold it, and so forth.